Complete Guide: Installing Manjaro with Secure Boot Enabled

 Install Manjaro Edition

-You now have a the minimal for a system to boot and make a network connection – where you go from here is really up to you.
+You now have the minimum for a system to boot and make a network connection – where you go from here is really up to you.

 Option 1

-Pick from the big-big box of Linux Lego and customize your own favorite system.
+Pick from the big-big box of Linux Lego and customize your favorite system.

 Option 2